Hakiiiim/Constraint-Satisfaction-Problems-Nqueens/README.md

 Here is his statement of the problem: https://www.emse.fr/~picard/cours/ai/csp/index.html

 The source files were written by Pr.
 Gauthier PICARD (inspired from the algorithm provided by AIMA-Java Project), then completed by us following the exercices presented in the previous link.
-The three following problems were modelised and solved by me and my colleague Younes Gueddari.
+This project was accomplished by me and my colleague Younes Gueddari.

 The files are to be found in the src folder of the Java Project.